Mary Moody Emerson: Mary Emerson and young Ralph Waldo Emerson

 In 1811, when Waldo was eight years old, Mary Moody Emerson's older brother—the Reverend William Emerson—died, and again she assisted her family in a time of need.
 She left Elm Vale and moved to Concord to live with William's widow Ruth, helping care for Ruth's six young children and working to support the boarding house that became an important source of family income.
 Here, Mary and her nephews developed close bonds (her one niece, Mary Caroline, lived only three years).
-William, Ralph Waldo, Edward, Robert (who was mentally retarded), and especially the youngest boy Charles came to consider their Aunt Mary a surrogate father, since she helped generate income, took charge of their spiritual as well as intellectual education, and pushed them to excel.
+William, Ralph Waldo, Edward, Robert (who was intellectually disabled), and especially the youngest boy Charles came to consider their Aunt Mary a surrogate father, since she helped generate income, took charge of their spiritual as well as intellectual education, and pushed them to excel.
 Ralph Waldo Emerson expressed that his aunt "gave high counsels" and that it "was the privilege of certain boys to have this immeasurably high standard indicated to their childhood; a blessing which nothing else in education could supply".
 And Ruth Emerson wrote, "I do not think her place could be supplied to these fatherless children by anyone on earth".

 Mary Emerson lived with her brother's family periodically for seven years and would play a significant role in the lives of her nephews her entire life.
 She instilled in them her habit of daily journal writing and continual reading for self-education.
 She encouraged them to read poetry, delight in nature, and take risks, commanding, "[S]corn trifles, lift your aims: do what you are afraid to do".
 Ultimately, however, she seemed to grow weary of the domestic sphere, feeling that the endless, tiresome work "defeated [her] pursuit of knowledge."
 She wrote, "Another day is done' of activity so intense that every nerve throbs, yet the gloom of these little painful labors could not be shook off.
 Though the boys "pulled at Mary's genuine affection", by 1817 the forty-three-year-old Mary felt that it was time for her to leave and return to Elm Vale.